zahrabakhshalizadeh/maryrosecook.com/_posts/2009-03-10-calculating-whether-to-help-the-man-beside-me-on-the-train-who-is-having-a-heart-attack-2.md

 categories:
   - Uncategorized
 ---
 Some friends and I were talking about delays on The London Underground.
 Someone rather heartless was complaining about the people who choose to throw themselves onto the tracks at rush hour.
-We got to talking about delays that result from, &#8220;A person being taken ill on a train.&#8221; From there, we started doing calculations to determine whether it was more utilitarian to let someone die than delay thousands of people&#8217;s journeys.
+We got to talking about delays that result from, "A person being taken ill on a train."
+From there, we started doing calculations to determine whether it was more utilitarian to let someone die than delay thousands of people's journeys.

 Assumptions: